 - Zuji - Gives a good overview view and estimate of air flight rates as well as accommodation.
 The results can be used to be compared with those from HotelsCombined in your decision making process.

 - AirBnB - If you want accommodation a little more affordable or be able to blend in more with the locals, AirBnB is a good place to start.
-It was where I found Lina's Loft and had a pleasant stay during my time there!
+Here's a list of AirBnBs that I enjoy my stays:

 Blog References/Inspiriation - Seoul